AdguardTeam/dnsproxy/README.md

       --dns64                      If specified, dnsproxy will act as a DNS64 server --dns64-prefix=              Prefix used to handle DNS64.
 If not specified, dnsproxy uses the 'Well-Known Prefix' 64:ff9b::.
 Can be specified multiple times
-      --https-server-name=         Set the Server header for the responses from the HTTPS server. (default: dnsproxy) --ipv6-disabled              If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=            Transform the responses containing at least a single IP that matches specified addresses and CIDRs into NXDOMAIN.
+      --https-server-name=         Set the Server header for the responses from the HTTPS server. (default: dnsproxy) --https-userinfo=            If set, all DoH queries are required to have this basic authentication information.
+      --ipv6-disabled              If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=            Transform the responses containing at least a single IP that matches specified addresses and CIDRs into NXDOMAIN.
 Can be specified multiple times.
       --udp-buf-size=              Set the size of the UDP buffer in bytes.
 A value <= 0 will use the system default.